-Dr. Collins will be recruiting a graduate student for Fall 2020 admission to the Clinical Psychology PhD Program.
+Dr. Collins plans to recruit a graduate student for Fall 2021 admission to the Clinical Psychology PhD Program.

 Collins, S. E., Nelson, L. A., Stanton, J., Mayberry, N., Ubay, T., Taylor, E. M., . . . the HaRT-S Community Advisory Board. (in press).
 Harm reduction treatment for smoking (HaRT-S): Findings from a single-arm pilot study with smokers experiencing chronic homelessness.
 Substance Abuse.